HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 <a name="api"></a>
 ### Does RDMP have an API?
-Yes, RDMP can be controlled programatically through it's API which is available as 3 NuGet packages
+Yes, RDMP can be controlled programmatically through it's API which is available as 3 NuGet packages
 - [HIC.RDMP.Plugin](https://www.nuget.org/packages/HIC.RDMP.Plugin): All core objects, engines etc
-- [HIC.RDMP.Plugin.UI](https://www.nuget.org/packages/HIC.RDMP.Plugin.UI): All definitions for writting user interace plugins that run in the main RDMP client application.
+- [HIC.RDMP.Plugin.UI](https://www.nuget.org/packages/HIC.RDMP.Plugin.UI): All definitions for writing user interface plugins that run in the main RDMP client application.
-- [HIC.RDMP.Plugin.Test](https://www.nuget.org/packages/HIC.RDMP.Plugin.Test/): Classes to simplify writting Unit/Integration Tests for RDMP plugins
+- [HIC.RDMP.Plugin.Test](https://www.nuget.org/packages/HIC.RDMP.Plugin.Test/): Classes to simplify writing Unit/Integration Tests for RDMP plugins

 <a name="plugins"></a>
 ### Does RDMP Support Plugins?